How does homeowners insurance escrow work?

 How do you change homeowners insurance with an escrow account?

-Changing homeowners insurance providers with an escrow account isn’t any harder than if you were paying for insurance directly, but there are a few more variables to consider.
+Changing homeowners insurance providers with an escrow account isn’t any harder than if you were paying for insurance yourself, but there are a couple of additional variables to consider.

 If you’re thinking about switching to a new company, you should also have an understanding of what everyone involved — you, your insurance company, and your mortgage lender — need to do to get your new policy up and running.